ajay1297/JWT-Based-Authentication/README.md

 # JWT-Based-Authentication

+## Installation

+Clone the repository

+Do `npm install` to install packages.

+To run the application `npm run start`

-All the payload validations are done using express-validator
+> All the payload validations are done using express-validator

 ## Register API - POST Request
 http://localhost:10001/api/user/register